 BEYOND THE QUARTER IN 1 DAY

 You’ve had your day of exploring the Quarter.
 Now get out of the Quarter, get out of the Quarter, get out of the Quarter!
-Got it?
 Today you must explore New Orleans beyond the French Quarter, and we send you to the other side of the city for a completely different perspective.
 It’s another full day, packed with great stuff to see and do.
 And eat.
 Start: St. Charles Streetcar line, Canal Street stop.

 Hour 1: St. Charles Avenue StreetcarHop on the oldest continuously operating wooden streetcar in the country.
 Expect breezes through open windows, not air-conditioning, so doing this in the cool of the morning is a good idea.
 Admire the gorgeous homes and sprawling oaks along the way, and remember which side of the car you rode on so that you can sit on the other side for the ride back.
 (Tip: Get a JazzyPass, good for a full day of streetcar and bus transportation).